ALMA High-J CO Spectroscopy of High-Redshift Galaxies. II. 0.03" Resolution CO Kinematics Reveal Super-Eddington Accretion in a Dust-Obscured Galaxy at z=3.111: Resolved structure and excitation of the molecular gas

 To quantify intrinsic source sizes and radial excitation without beam-smearing biases, we modeled the spatial distributions of the \co(7--6), \co(11--10), and [\ion{C}{1}] line emission, as well as the dust continuum, directly in the visibility domain with \texttt{UVMULTIFIT} \citep{MartiVidal2014}.
 We adopted a two-component model consisting of two exponential disks: a compact, elliptical disk and an extended, circular disk.
 The two components were constrained to share a common center, while the compact component was allowed to have a free axis ratio and position angle.
 For the line datasets, we first averaged the calibrated visibilities over the velocity range from $-450$ to $+450$~\kms\ using the \texttt{CASA/mstransform} task, producing integrated line visibility data for model fitting.
 We fitted the CO(11--10) visibilities, which have the highest signal-to-noise ratio among the three line datasets, to constrain the compact-disk geometry.
 We then fixed the compact-disk axis ratio and position angle to these CO(11--10) best-fit values when fitting the CO(7--6) and [\ion{C}{1}] visibilities, to stabilize the decomposition between the compact and extended components.
 For the dust continuum datasets, we fitted the visibilities with the same two-disk model while keeping the compact-component axis ratio and position angle as free parameters.

 A comparison between the observed visibility amplitudes and the best-fitting models is shown in Figure~\ref{fig:visamp}.
 The best-fitting parameters for all line and continuum datasets are summarized in Table~\ref{tab:uvfit}.
-The resulting circularized effective radii of the compact-disk components show that the higher-excitation CO emission is more compact than the lower-excitation emission, with $R_{\rm e} = 173 \pm 30$~pc for CO(11--10) and $R_{\rm e} = 259 \pm 58$~pc for CO(7--6).
+The resulting circularized effective radii of the compact-disk components show that the higher-excitation CO emission is more compact than the lower-excitation emission, with $R_{\rm e} = 173 \pm 30$~pc for CO(11-10) and $R_{\rm e} = 259 \pm 58$~pc for CO(7-6).
+The two sizes are still consistent at about the 1.3$\sigma$ level, but the same trend is seen in the visibility profiles of Figure \ref{fig:visamp}, where the CO(11-10) amplitude drops off more slowly with $uv$ distance than CO(7-6).
 The 1.0~mm dust continuum emission is even more centrally concentrated, with $R_{\rm e} = 77 \pm 3$~pc, indicating that the dominant energy source is confined to the innermost region and is likely associated with an AGN.

 To visualize departures from the axisymmetric two-disk model, we subtracted the best-fitting visibility model from the CO(7--6) visibilities and imaged the residuals using \texttt{CASA/tclean} with \texttt{niter}=0 (i.e., a dirty residual map).
+For this imaging, we adopted Briggs weighting with \texttt{robust}~$=2.0$ and a $uv$-taper of $0\farcs05$ to highlight extended low-level emission.
 The residual map has an rms of 50.1~$\mu$Jy~beam$^{-1}$ and a synthesized beam of $0\farcs098 \times 0\farcs081$ (P.A.~$= 84.7^{\circ}$).
 We use this residual map to assess low-level non-axisymmetric structure that is not captured by the two-component parametrization (see Section~\ref{sec:discussion}).